asinghvi17/RangeExtractor.jl/docs/src/devdocs.md

 ### Running Tests

-To run all tests, simply run `Pkg.test("TiledExtractor")` from the Julia REPL.
+To run all tests, simply run `Pkg.test("RangeExtractor")` from the Julia REPL.

 To run a subset of tests, you can use TestItemRunner.jl to filter tests.
 Here's an example from the TestItems.jl documentation: